-Issued by Premier.
-Premier Portfolio Managers Ltd and Premier Fund Managers Ltd are ISA managers, authorised and regulated by the Financial Conduct Authority of 25 The North Colonnade, Canary Wharf, London E14 5HS and are members of the 'Premier' and 'Premier Asset Management' marketing groups.
+Issued by Premier Portfolio Managers Limited.
+Premier Portfolio Managers Ltd and Premier Fund Managers Ltd are ISA managers, authorised and regulated by the Financial Conduct Authority of 25 The North Colonnade, Canary Wharf, London E14 5HS and members of the 'Premier' and 'Premier Asset Management' marketing groups.